junegunn/fzf/ADVANCED.md

 But you definitely don't want to repeat `--height=40% --layout=reverse --info=inline --border --margin=1 --padding=1` every time you use fzf.
-You could write a wrapper script or shell alise, but there is an easier option.
+You could write a wrapper script or shell alias, but there is an easier option.
 Define `$FZF_DEFAULT_OPTS` like so:

 ```sh